Royal Conservatoire of Scotland: International ranking

 The Royal Conservatoire of Scotland has been consistently ranked among the best schools in the world in Quacquarelli Symonds (QS)'s Performing Arts ranking since the latter was established in 2016.
 The Conservatoire has been in the top 10 five out of six years, reaching 3rd place in 2017 and 2021.
 In 2022, RCS ranked fifth in the world for Performing Arts Education.

 Facilities

-The Royal Conservatoire of Scotland has a range of facilities, including several performance spaces: the Ledger Room, Stevenson Hall, the Chandler Studio Theatre, the New Athenaeum Theatre, and the Alexander Gibson Opera Studio (built in 1998, the first purpose-built opera school in Britain).
-There are around 65 private practice rooms for music students, each equipped with a piano with stool, music stand and chairs.
-These include 11 rooms reserved solely for pianists, several rooms for use by the Traditional Music department, and 8 rehearsal and coaching rooms.
-The Royal Conservatoire of Scotland also houses several professional recording studios, including a new studio in the Opera School for the use of large ensembles.

 The Whittaker Library is housed in the Renfrew Street campus.
 It contains one of the largest collections of sheet music, scripts and other performing items in both the United Kingdom and the world.

-The Royal Conservatoire of Scotland also has an automated flying system in its main performing venue, the New Athenaeum Theatre, meaning it has become the first educational establishment in the UK to offer Stage Automation Training as part of the curriculum.

 In 2010, RCS opened its second campus near Cowcaddens, now known as the "Wallace Studios at Speirs Locks".
 This building was designed by Malcolm Fraser.
 It opened predominantly to house the Modern Ballet and Production courses, as the Renfrew Street campus was struggling to accommodate the combination of new courses and higher intake levels.
 In 2014, a £2 million extension to this second campus was built, creating even more rehearsal spaces and improved facilities for the students.

-The Royal Conservatoire of Scotland's extensive archive of historical papers and ephemera charts both its own institutional history and the wider performance history of Scotland.